daleao/sdv/Modular Overhaul/Modules/Combat/README.md

 <sup><sub><sup>[🔼 Back to top](#margo-combat-cmbt)</sup></sub></sup>

-### Rebalances
+### Rebalanced Combat Rings

-This mod implements the following changes:
+This following rings have been changed:
 - **Warrior Ring:** ~~Chance of giving the Warrior Energy~~ (attack +10 for 5s) ~~buff after slaying a monster.~~ -> Gain a progressively higher attack bonus as you slay enemies (every 3 enemies increases attack by 1), which falls off gradually after some time out of combat.
 - **Ring of Yoba:** ~~Chance of giving the Yoba's Blessing~~ (invincible for 5s) ~~buff after taking damage.~~ -> Taking damage that would leave you below 30% health instead grants a shield that absorbs up to 50% of your maximum health for 30s.
 Cannot be used again until health is fully recovered.
 - **Savage Ring:** ~~+2 Speed for 3s after slaying a monster.**~~ -> Gain a rapidly decaying Speed buff after slaying a monster.